ShivanS93/100-days-of-code/r1-log.md

 Doing my first 'client' sort of run.
 Built an automation using selenium to download files and save to .csv files.

+### R1D42

+I worked on the linuxupskillchallenge.org.
+Day 18 involved using logrotate in addition to cron to schedule compression of log files.